So, Can you Drink Coffee While Fasting or Does Caffeine break a fast?

 Can You Drink Coffee While Fasting?

-United States Department of Agriculture states that a cup of plain sugarless black coffee will contain only 3 calories.
-But if you choose to add sugar, cream, milk, honey, and other ingredients, your calorie count may go up to as much as 40-50 calories.
+The United States Department of Agriculture states that a cup of plain sugarless black coffee will contain only 3 calories.
+But if you choose to add sugar, cream, splash of milk, honey, and other ingredients, your calorie count may go up to as much as 40-50 calories.

 That’s where the trouble lies.

 Intermittent fasting works by breaking down stored up fats in your body to use as energy since you are not feeding it anything.
 That won’t work if you’re sipping on white chocolate frappe from Starbucks.

 Does Caffeine Break a Fast?

 Technically no, but be sure to check the beverage you are drinking to ensure it has little to no calories in the food or drink.
 But there are many variables, keep reading to learn more.
 Coffee is ok, but most energy drinks and other Caffeinated beverages have sugar and other additives.